 Introduction

-The aim of Dialectical behaviour therapy is to help you:
+The primary aim of Dialectical Behavior Therapy (DBT) is to help people:

 How does dialectical behavior therapy (DBT) work?